finos/common-domain-model/documentation/source/cdm-overview.rst

 * PATCH (``456``) version when a backward compatible change is made, for example adding a new class, attribute or updating documentation.
 An implementor would not have to make any changes to update to this release.

 The MAJOR.MINOR.PATCH numbers may increment by more than one unit because release candidates may be created, but not immediately released.
 Consequently, a subsequent build referenced with the next incremental unit may be released with amendments that include the earlier release candidate.

+Rosetta DSL
+^^^^^^^^^^^

+The CDM is written in a Domain-Specific Language (DSL) called the *Rosetta DSL*, that comprises a `language <https://github.com/REGnosys/rosetta-dsl>`_ (i.e. syntax, semantics and rules) and `code generators <https://github.com/REGnosys/rosetta-code-generators>`_.

+The language includes one default code generator into `Java <https://www.oracle.com/java/>`_.
+To facilitate adoption and implementation of the CDM by the community of industry participants, the Rosetta DSL is available open source under an Apache 2.0 license.
+This allows industry participants to write and share code generators into any other languages.

+.. note:: All the language components, their syntax and purpose are detailed in the `Rosetta DSL documentation <https://docs.rosetta-technology.io/rosetta/rosetta-dsl>`_.
+The documentation also describes the mechanism to write and use code generators.

 CDM Applications
 ^^^^^^^^^^^^^^^^